 The Home Office calls this the 'differentiation arrangement' for 'low-risk applicants'.

-You are a low-risk applicant if you apply for Tier 4 (General) student leave (from inside or outside the UK) to study at an institution that has Tier 4 Sponsor status, and you have a passport issued by one of the countries or territories listed in Appendix H of the Immigration Rules.
+You are a low-risk applicant if you apply for Tier 4 (General) student leave (inside or outside the UK) to study at an institution that has Tier 4 Sponsor status, and you have a passport issued by one of the countries or territories listed in Appendix H of the Immigration Rules.

 You are treated in the same way as a low-risk applicant, regardless of your nationality, if you apply for Tier 4 (General) student leave to study a Master's course at a university taking part in the Tier 4 pilot, and the course is 13 months or less.
 For more information about the pilot, see the Tier 4 Policy Guidance, annex 6.